-- 1. Identify barriers and address improvements for emerging and marginalized creatives - 2.
-Champion and promote opportunities for participation this land, the waves of settlers and the new Canadians who continue to create Mississauga's story.
+- Identify barriers and address improvements for emerging and marginalized creatives - 2.
+Champion and promote opportunities for participation

+Mississauga has an incredible opportunity to create a shared identity that builds on the Indigenous history of this land, the waves of settlers and the new Canadians who continue to create Mississauga's story.
 Supporting the development of a strong and authentic cultural identity is something residents can take pride in.
 Mississauga's unique cultural identity is defined at the community level and will help create a shared history built on living heritage and rich diversity.

-Priority 4: Support an authentic cultural identity that is welcoming, inspiring and enriching
+Priority 4: Support an authentic cultural identity that is